-GI rankings are assigned to foods which contain carbohydrates; fruits, vegetables, grains, beans, lentils, dairy and products made out of them.
-Therefore, foods that do not contain carbohydrates, such as meat, seafood, poultry, herbs and spices, are not assigned a ranking on the glycemic index list.
+GI rankings are assigned to foods that contain carbohydrates; fruits, vegetables, grains, beans, lentils, dairy, and products made out of them.
+Therefore, foods that do not contain carbohydrates, such as meat, seafood, poultry, herbs, and spices, are not assigned a ranking on the glycemic index list.

 Low Glycemic Foods

 Foods with a low GI ranking are typically whole foods that are unrefined and include most fruits and vegetables, beans, whole grains, sourdough, sprouted grain bread, pasta, and dairy products.

 Foods with a medium GI ranking include higher sugar and starch-containing whole foods, such as pineapple and dried fruit, and lightly refined foods such as corn chips, high-fiber cereals, pita bread, couscous, some noodles, and crackers.